-Content Design for marketers
+Content design for marketers

-I started supporting Sarah’s Twitter account back then she had just over 2000 followers on Twitter and a nice fairly engaged following.
+I started supporting Sarah’s Twitter account back when she had just over 2000 followers on Twitter and a nice fairly engaged following.
 Sarah briefed me and said, “a lot of them are my mates”.

 Blog ideas for Content Design London

 Sarah and I discussed blog topics.
 I’d inundated her with ideas!
-I think having a fresh pair of eyes, listening to what people wanted to know about on Twitter and other social channels, helped me make those content suggestions
+I think having a fresh pair of eyes, listening to what people wanted to know about on Twitter and other social channels, helped me make those content suggestions.

 What about telling everyone about GOV.UK and the history of content design?